Hi friend and Welcome aboard!!

 A good set of cans is priceless when you’re really listening for intricacies in the sound.
 I recommend the Audio Technica ATHM50’s (or the 50x’s which just recently came out!).
 There isn’t really much difference between the two.
 Also check out 3 great options here!

 Can’t scream curse words into the mic without a microphone right?!

 So get a good one.
 Check out this page for the specifics.
 Right now I’m thinking about getting an MXL770.
 The Samson C01, which I reviewed here is a great starter option as well!
 It’s served me well over the years.

 It’s nice to be able to bang pads as hard as you can right?
 Relieves stress for sure!
 What is MIDI?
 I’ve had the Korg padKONTROL since 2007.
 It still works.
 It’s still amazing.
 I also have the MPD18, also really good.
 Check out my comparison review here.

 If you’re a sample based producer like myself, you may want to invest in one of these bad boys.
 Never has sampling been such a breeze!
 In fact, I love vinyl so much that I go to the thrift store and buy 40 used at a time! (.25c a piece).
 Check out my review of the Audio Technica AT LP60.
 It’s a nice machine.

 No sound can be heard without wires right?
 Luckily for you I’ve created an in depth page about some of the different types you will encounter on your music studio building journey

 Check it out here YO!

 Well that’s about all she wrote ladies and gentlemen!!
-If you have any questions about the specifics of professional home recording studio equipment, or want to point out something I left out, please do!
+If you have any questions about the specifics of professional home recording studio equipment, or want to point out something I left out, please leave something down below or Contact me!
 I would love to hear from you in any capacity..

 All the best and God bless,